How will Purchase Orders help my business?

 You can use EZOfficeInventory to create and keep track of Purchase Orders, helping you easily define the types, quantities, and agreed prices for items you need.
 The Procurement Module ensures that orders are processed quickly by creating linkages between items and vendors.
 You can now have greater control over your dealings with suppliers, print invoices to send on to vendors or keep for yourself, and watch items be updated as soon as they’re read as received on the system, without the need for any action on your side!

-If you’re on the Platinum plan, you can enable this module by going to Settings > Add Ons > Purchase Orders > Enable.
+If you’re on the advanced features plan or above, you can enable this module by going to Settings > Add Ons > Purchase Orders > Enable.
 Once this is done, you’ll be able to find the Purchase Orders page under More > Purchase Orders:

 Creating a Purchase Order